 Evening: Rue Cler and Sparkling Eiffel Tower

-Champs de Mars – the spacious lawn to the south of the Eiffel Tower – is just steps away from Rue Cler and provides a sensational viewpoint at night.
+Champs de Mars is just steps away from Rue Cler and provides a sensational viewpoint at night.
 Be sure to stay until the top of the hour for the dazzling light show!

 DAY 5: Heart of Paris

 MAP.
-Today on your Paris Week Vacation, discover opulent architecture, must-see museums and a prime shopping venue.
+Today discover opulent architecture, more must-see museums and a prime shopping venue.
 You’ll also uncover a few Paris Hidden Gems!

 Begin in one of Paris’ premier department stores: Galeries Lafayette.
 Shop for the latest trends or simply admire the Art Nouveau building.
-End your visit on the free, open-air rooftop, where views stretch over the city.
+Just don’t miss the free rooftop, where views stretch over the city.

 With your feet back on the ground, swing by the Palais Garnier Opera House.
 A ticket is required to see the glamorous interior – but at least get a good look at the glittering building from the southside plaza.

-Next, visit the UNESCO World Heritage La Madeleine Church.
+Next, visit the UNESCO World Heritage La Madeleine.
 Boasting a distinctive Neo-Classical design, the columned church is more akin to a temple.
-Inside is a trove of artwork – and it’s free to enter.
+Inside is a trove of artwork – and it’s free to enter!

-On your way to lunch, wind through the streets and pass through Place Vendome, a prestigious and striking square marked with a 145-foot-tall column celebrating Napoleon.
+On your way to lunch, pass through Place Vendome, a prestigious and striking square marked with a 145-foot-tall column celebrating Napoleon.

 Finally, join the queue at Angelina Rivoli Tea Room, a Paris institution for more than 120 years.
 Order the Eggs Benedict, but be sure to save room for their decadent pastries and famed hot chocolate!